 First of two made for TV spin-offs from the original Star Wars saga.
 Star Wars fans remain split as to whether they should be considered part of the official Star Wars canon.
+However, since Disney acquired LucasFilm, this has now become part of 'Legends', and therefore is not canon.

 The Ewok Adventure was shot entirely in Marin County, home of Skywalker Ranch.
 Much of the action was shot five miles from Skywalker in a public parkland called Roy's Redwoods - a space which contains 300-year-old sequoias, the oldest in the area.